 - Start February 2021

-- Volunteer registry active in 15 countries: Austria, Belgium, Cyprus, Czech Republic, Germany, Greece, Ireland, Israel, Italy, Lithuania, Norway, Portugal, Spain, Sweden, Turkey
+- Volunteer Registry active in 22 countries, >100,000 volunteers: Austria, Belgium, Cyprus, Czech Republic, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Lithuania, Netherlands, Norway, Poland, Spain, Sweden, Switzerland, Turkey, United Kingdom, Ukraine

 To provide the central platform serving as single entry-point for European stakeholders in vaccine development, by:

 1. Establishing a consortium of vaccine development and clinical research excellence, with decision-making and communication structures identifying needs & delivering answers and solutions to stakeholders; and

 2. Offering an open strategic forum for stakeholders from industry, SME, academia, EC, member states and public health authorities.